Oky-period-tracker/periodtracker/deplyment.md

 \q
 ```

-You can then exit the postgres user
+and then exit the postgres user

 ```bash
 exit
 ```

-You can find your IP address by visiting this website whatismyipaddress.com, or running this command:
+Find your IP address by running this command

 ```bash
 curl ifconfig.me